-Pedestrian Accident Lawyers
+Pedestrian Accident Lawyer in California

 If you or a loved one were injured in a pedestrian accident, call Wilshire Law Firm immediately at 1-800-522-7274.

 Being struck by a reckless or distracted driver can result in severe injuries and even death.
 Dealing with the aftermath can be overwhelming.

 The legal team at Wilshire law firm is here to help.
 We’re available 24/7,365 days a year.
 And our consultations are always FREE.